 Ironclad is released under an MIT license.

-Ironclad deliberately uses boring crypto.
-I originally intended to use ChaCha20-Poly1305 which was shiny and new, but it wasn't available in the Go standard library at the time.
+Ironclad deliberately uses boring cryptography.
+I originally intended to use ChaCha20-Poly1305 but it wasn't available in the Go standard library at the time.
 I realised that being easy to reimplement in different languages and environments was one of my key design goals for Ironclad so I chose instead the most widely-supported protocols from the set of secure industry-standard algorithms.